Skip to content

 The Sharp-shinned Hawk is a small hawk found throughout the United States and Canada.
 It is one of the smallest hawks in North America, but larger than some Neotropical species such as the tiny hawk.

-These birds feed primarily on small birds like finches, sparrows, woodpeckers and warblers while hunting from perches or by flying through dense vegetation to surprise unsuspecting prey items.
+These birds feed primarily on small birds like finches, sparrows, woodpeckers, and warblers while hunting from perches or flying through dense vegetation to surprise unsuspecting prey.

-They are agile flyers that rely heavily on surprise to capture their food items quickly before they can fly away.Scientific classification:
+They are agile flyers that rely heavily on surprise to capture food items before they can fly away quickly.

 KingdomAnimalia